Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: Numerical ground state energies

 For all values of $\alpha$, it is seen that $E^0(L)$ is a poorer estimate of the ground state energy than $E_\mathrm{XXZ}$, even though the calculation of $E_\mathrm{XXZ}$ involves no free parameters.
 In order to improve the variational result, I have tried the calculation with further terms in the definition of $L$.
-Since the expression (\ref{eq:LDef}) changes sign under exchange of indices $i$ and $j$, it is not obvious how to have terms with two spins from the same sublattice, as there is no natural way to choose the sign for a given pair.
+Since the expression (\ref{eq:LDef}) changes sign under exchange of indices $j$ and $k$, it is not obvious how to have terms with two spins from the same sublattice, as there is no natural way to choose the sign for a given pair.
 Therefore, I have only added terms between third-nearest neighbours.
 There are two types of 3rd nearest neighbours: one type connected by a knight's move (two bonds in a row followed by one perpendicular bond), with parameter $\eta_{21}$, the other connected by three bonds in row with parameter $\eta_{30}$.
 Following this notation, the amplitude of terms involving nearest neighbours is called $\eta_{10}$.
-For the calculation, all terms in (\ref{eq:E0L}) were expanded to 5th order, and 6th and 7th order terms in $\eta_{10}$ were added.
+For the calculation, all terms in (\ref{eq:nncorrexpans}) were expanded to 5th order, and 6th and 7th order terms in $\eta_{10}$ were added.
 The minimum energies obtained in this fashion are listed in the row labelled '$E^0(L)$, 3rd nn corr.' and the parameters are provided below.
 The lowering of the energy relative to the case with only nearest-neighbour terms is modest, just bringing the result in line with $E_\mathrm{XXZ}$ (except for $\alpha=1$).
 Improvements from correlations between more distant spin pairs are probably quite negligible, but lower energies might be obtained by adding 4-spin terms to $L$.

 Although the energies of states of the type $e^{-L}|0\rangle$ are further from the true ground state energies than the simple estimate $E_\mathrm{XXZ}$ (not to mention the energies found by more elaborate methods), the existence of low-lying states of this new, simple form could still be of some interest.
 In particular, the concept of delocalized spin operators might be a useful tool to account for quantum effects on magnetic order in more complex contexts, where the most accurate methods are difficult to apply.
-The transformation (\ref{eq:LTranspm}) can also be applied to fermions, with $s^+$ in (\ref{eq:LDef}) replaced by the creation operator $c^\dagger$ etc., and possibly used to approximate the ground state of the Hubbard model or similar models.
+The transformation (\ref{eq:LTranspm}) can also be applied to localized fermions, with $s^+$ in (\ref{eq:LDef}) replaced by the creation operator $c^\dagger$ etc..